aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 ## Part Three.
 Operating System and Communication Requirements

 There really are no special requirements for the operating system.
-Generally BoAT Framework (C language version) can be ported over most operating systems (e.g. linux, various RTOS), as long as the following capabilities (below) are supported:
+Generally BoAT Framework (C language version) can be ported over most operating systems (e.g. Linux, various RTOS), as long as the following capabilities (below) are supported:

 1. Support dynamic memory allocation / free.
 2. Support mutual exclusion (mutex) protection mechanism.